 |Genres:||3D Shooter / First-Person Shooter|

 Want more blood on your hands?

-The game remains an attractively grotesque Build shooter, though you’re still better off playing the original before this one.
-And if you do insist on playing it, try to keep those standards low – with next to zero new content outside of the small number of levels, out of which most don’t surpass the quality of the originals, Cryptic Passage won’t offer you much you haven’t already seen.
+The game remains an attractively grotesque Build shooter, though you’re still better off playing the original game before this one.
+And if you do insist on playing it, try to keep those expectations low – with next to zero new content outside of the small number of levels, out of which most don’t surpass the quality of the originals, Cryptic Passage won’t offer you much you haven’t already seen.

 System Requirements: Pentium 66 Mhz, 16 MB RAM, DOS